DefGuard/docs/features/wireguard/create-your-vpn-network/README.md

 #### Service location

 {% hint style="info" %}
-This feature is only for Windows platform.
+This feature is supported on Windows and Linux.
+The **Pre-logon** mode is Windows-only.
 {% endhint %}

-Service Location is a Windows-specific configuration that automates secure network connectivity for managed devices.
+Service Location automates secure network connectivity for managed devices.
 It ensures that authorized clients establish a persistent VPN tunnel immediately upon system startup, rather than waiting for a user to log in.
+The tunnel is handled by a background service, so the location is not shown in the Defguard Client and requires no action from the user.
+See [Service locations](../../service-locations.md) for details.

 ## VPN Location configuration